bhurstGH/LocalTestStruggleApp/README.md

 1. You should then be prompted to open the workspace in the Slack desktop application.

 A quick note on adding the workspace to your Slack mobile app:
-You should be able to access your workspaces on your mobile app by tapping the icon that looks 4 squares ina 2x2 formation.
+You should be able to access your workspaces on your mobile app by tapping the icon that looks 4 squares in a 2x2 formation.
 The onscreen instructions should make it fairly obvious how to add the workspace from there.

 Slack will prompt you to finish signing up: